 I stiffened, I said more than I should have.
 But I did not stutter.
 I looked her straight in the eye and said: "That the information would damn him, that he is desperate to keep it secret so much, that if it was even slightly leaked out, his life would be jeopardised.
 That he could be branded as a heretic and a traitor."
 I sighed.
 "That's why."

 My attention dropped to the carpet and waited for her response.

 After what seemed an eternity, she finally said: "I have to say my young one, I am impressed."

 "What?"
 I said, looking back up.
-Of all the responses that was the last I had guessed.
+Of all the responses that were the last, I had guessed.

 I stood, seemingly frozen to the floor.
-Never had she complimented me like that before.
+Never had Glaitis complimented me like that before.

 I winced with a curse, finally realising...

 I Leant on the wall of the dirty, smoggy alleyway and smoked a lho stick.
 My colleagues were yet to arrive, but I did not mind.
 I was early, and it allowed me time to do what I do best; think.